joud88/Linux-permissions/README.md

 The command used:

-chmod 775 script.py
+"chmod 775 script.py"

-## 🧩 File Permissions Flowchart
+## 🖼️ File Permissions Flowchart

 To help visualize how Linux file permissions work, I created a flowchart showing the decision-making process behind **read**, **write**, and **execute** permissions for the **user**, **group**, and **others**.

-## 🖼️ Flowchart Overview

 The flowchart helps answer: